sungsik-kong/PhyNEST.jl/docs/src/manual/networkest.md

+# Network estimation

-# Getting ready for network estimation
+## Getting ready for network estimation
 To start the network analysis, (1) sequence alignment file is required and (2) starting topology and (3) an outgroup must be specified.

 We use the `PHYLIP` alignment file in `/example` folder of PhyNEST package.
 The sequence alignment is parsed using function `readPhylipFile!` as shown [here](https://sungsik-kong.github.io/PhyNEST.jl/dev/manual/input/#Parsing-DNA-alignment-data).